puavous/lmad1/README.md

 beginner-friendly, in the spirit of the beginner-friendly event that Instanssi is.
 In Instanssi 2019, "version 1.1" was already quite workable with guidance.
 In Instanssi 2020, "version 1.2" was pretty smooth to carry out.
 Instanssi 2023 had a successful "version 1.3" with 6 intros from the workshop.
+I don't find myself under pressure to do more than tiny polishing towards "version 1.4".
+As much as I would like to impress with a new feature every yearj, the available spare time remains very limited.

-There might be some improvements again before a next time.
+There might always be some improvements.
 I better promise nothing, though; it all depends on the time I can spare.
-Ok, ok - I promise that there won't be a hardwired white fog in the default shading model next time...
-Other than that, on the current TODO-list would be the following, in priority
+On the current TODO-list would be the following, in priority
 order:

 1. Make it easier and faster to install tools and start